Etruscan military history: Battle of Cumae, 474 BC

-In the Battle of Cumae in 474 BCE, the Etruscans and allies were defeated in the waters off of Cumae by the combined navies of Cumae and Syracuse.
+After losing to the Cumaeans in 504 BC, the Etruscans attacked with another fleet in 474 BC.
+Hiero I of Syracuse along with Greek naval forces from southern Italy joined together in the defense of Cumae and defeated the Etruscan fleet in the Bay of Naples.
 This defeat successfully blocked the southern expansion of Etruscan influence and marked the beginning of their territorial losses in southern Italy.